PN-Barnes/UCB-refactorWebsite-HW/README.md

 8. Benefits section changed `<div>` tags to `<aside>` tags to coincide with their sidebar information.
 9. Wrapped the `<div>` with class of hero  with a figure tag due to the presence of an image being used within. `<figure>` is used to better label what that section is used as.
 10. Created an unordered list within the Navigation bar found in the header.

+Overall, this project took place mostly inside the index.html file and fixed the structure of the html in order to make the legibility of the source code much easier to modify and follow.

 # Credits

-All code refactoring was done through Visual studio code.
+All code refactoring was done through **Visual studio code**.

+Original content and source code was provided by **Horiseon Social Solution Services, inc.** all content is reserved by Horiseon.

-This Project was provided by The University of Berkely Coding Bootcamp.
+This Project was provided by **The University of Berkely Coding Bootcamp**.